iterami/Docs.htm/common/js/core.md

 ---

 ### `core_radians_to_degrees(args)`
-* Converts a number of radians to degrees.
+* Converts a number of radians to degrees and returns it.

 Arg      | Required? | Notes
 ---------|-----------|------